|

 death of Caleb Ness in Edinburgh, two UNISON members

-are now on 'precautionary suspensions' and three have
+are now on 'precautionary suspensions' and three

-been temporarily moved pending an internal inquiry.
+have been temporarily moved pending an internal

-UNISON is arranging special stewards training to represent
+inquiry.
+UNISON is arranging special stewards training

-members.
+to represent members.

-While the branch recognises the core issues in the
+While the branch recognises the core issues in

-of the processes and conclusions.
+some of the processes and conclusions.

-"Unfortunately many questions are emerging about
+"Unfortunately many questions are emerging

-the quality of this important report.
+about the quality of this important report.

-"These range from how witnesses were questioned to
+"These range from how witnesses were questioned

-serious issues about who was and was not called to
+to serious issues about who was and was not called

-and the justification for criticism of some individuals",
+the conclusions and the justification for criticism

-said John Stevenson.
+of some individuals", said John Stevenson.

-"We need to clarify a number of these issues which
+"We need to clarify a number of these issues

-may be significant if members are disciplined.
+which may be significant if members are disciplined.

-"We are now examining the report again in detail
+"We are now examining the report again in

-a benchmark for reorganising child protection."
+be used as a benchmark for reorganising child protection."

 |